 In certain scenarios, especially when using time dimensions, it may feasible to aggregate not in the default additive manner, but using different kinds of aggregation.
-As of Jedox 6.0, it is possible to define semi-additive aggregations for certain measures that will be used for aggregations in one specific dimension.
+You can define semi-additive aggregations for certain measures that will be used for aggregations in one specific dimension.

 The following settings are possible: